styloraushan/Simple-Weather-App/Simple-Weather-App/README.md

   # "Simple Weather Application using HTML, CSS &amp; JavaScript"

-## Overview of Weather App
+# Overview of Weather App

-It's a  Simple Weather Application is a user-friendly web-based tool created with HTML, CSS, and &amp; JavaScript.
+It's a  Simple Weather Application is a user-friendly web-based tool created with HTML, CSS,  &amp; JavaScript.
 Its primary purpose is to provide users with quick access to current weather conditions and forecasts for their location or any other specified location.
 Here's a brief overview of its key features and functionalities:

-## Minimalist Design:
+# Minimalist Design:

 The app employs a clean and minimalist design, focusing on essential weather information without unnecessary clutter.